asjadnaqvi/Pakistan-national-budgets/README.md

 ## Change log
+* 22 Jul 2024: Homogenization of ministry and division names in the FY2024 file.
+Name misalignments were resulting in wrong and/or multiple ministry-division mappings.
 * 20 Jul 2024: Budgets for FY2023 and FY2024 added.
 Previous years removed due to a cleaning issue.
 Might be added later.
 * 03 Jul 2022: Budget for the year 2022-2023 added.
 * 07 Jul 2021: Budget for the year 2020-2021 added.
 Fund categories added.
 Minor fixes to categories.
 In order to merge the different budget years, a careful look at the sub-categories are needed.
 Especially if the category IDs are changing over time.